PerziThomas/DA_Perzi_Ambrosch/source/3_Testing.md

         }
 \end{lstlisting} \

-Firefox and Google Chrome were chosen as the testing browsers due to those two making up a large share of the Windows web user base.
+Firefox and Google Chrome were chosen as the browsers for testing due to those two making up a large share of the Windows web user base.
 While Safari does have a higher market share than Firefox, the Selenium WebDriver for it is only available for MacOS systems, meaning it could not be used since the testing suite was developed on Microsoft Windows.